What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of buyers, purchasing agents and purchasing managers is projected to decline 6 percent from 2018 to 2028.
+Overall employment of purchasing managers and buyers and purchasing agents is projected to decline 7 percent from 2019 to 2029.

 The outsourcing and automation of less complex procurement functions are among contributing factors causing employment declines for these occupations.